isginf/libnfsidmap-regex/README.md

 (Default: /etc/idmapd.conf)

 #### Group-Map-Section
-Section in the static group mapping file that contains the  map‐ pings.
+Section in the static group mapping file that contains the  mappings.
 The name must be all lower case.
 The section name in the file is case sensitive.

 (Default: groups)